History of FC Basel (1965–2000): Eighty-first season

 The club's chairman was Félix Musfeld for the fourth season in a row and this was the ninth season with Helmut Benthaus as first team manager.
-To the beginning of the season Urs Siegenthaler moved on to play for Xamax and Rolf Riner left to play for Servette.
+At the beginning of the season, Urs Siegenthaler moved to Xamax and Rolf Riner joined Servette.
 In the other direction Rudolf Wampfler joined from Sion, Arthur von Wartburg joined from Concordia Basel and Roland Paolucci returned from his loan to Winterthur.
-But the most notorious transfer was that of Teófilo Cubillas from Alianza Lima.
-However, Cubillas only remained at the club for six months, which was not long enough for him to show the extent of his talent.
+The most notable transfer was that of Teófilo Cubillas from Alianza Lima.
+However, Cubillas only remained at the club for six months, which was not long enough for him to fully demonstrate his talent.
 Basel played a total of 54 games in their 1973–74 season.
 26 in the domestic league, four in the Swiss Cup, one in the Swiss League Cup, six in the European Cup and 17 were friendly matches.

 Zürich won the championship 12 points ahead of Grasshopper Club, 13 ahead of the Servette and FC Winterthur.
 Basel finished in fifth position and were 16 points behind the new champions.
 Basel won 13 of their 26 league games, drew three and lost ten games.
 Basel's striker Ottmar Hitzfeld was the team's top goal scorer, with 19 league goals he was third in the league ranking behind Daniel Jeandupeux (22) and Walter Müller (21).
 In the Swiss Cup Basel played the round of 32 on 22 September 1973 away against Biel-Bienne in the Gurzelen Stadion and won 2–1.
 In the round of 16 on 6 October 1973 they played away again against Mendrisiostar and won 4–1.
 In this game Cubillas scored two goals.
-The quarter-final was a two legged fixtures.
+The quarter-final was a two-legged fixture.
 The first leg played on 31 October 1973 in Stade Tourbillon was a 1–0 defeat against Sion.
 The second leg played on 4 November 1973 in the St. Jakob Stadium ended in a 2–2 draw, thus Sion won 3–2 on aggregate.
 In the 1973 Swiss League Cup Basel were drawn with an away game against Neuchâtel Xamax in the first round and were eliminated.

 As reigning Swiss Champions, Basel were qualified for the 1973–74 European Cup.
 In the first round, drawn against Iceland's champions Fram, Basel won with the aggregate score 11–2.
 In the second round they were drawn against Club Brugge.
-In the exiting second leg Basel won 6–4 and thus 7–6 on aggregate.
+In the exciting second leg, Basel won 6–4, and thus 7–6 on aggregate.
 In the quarter-final Basel won the first leg against Celtic 3–2 and in the second leg Celtic won by the same score.
 During extra time Scottish international Steve Murray scored the decisive goal in the 114th minute.
 Celtic continued to the semi-final but did not reach the final.